“A brand is no longer what we tell the consumer it is – it is what consumers tell each other it is.” – Scott Cook

-A brand is a name, term, design, symbol, or other feature that distinguishes an organization or product from its rivals in the eyes of the customer.
-Branding itself began with ancient Egyptians who engaged in livestock branding as early as 2,700 BC.
+A brand is a name, term, design, symbol, or other feature that distinguishes an organization or product from its rivals in the eyes of a customer.
+Branding itself began with ancient Egyptians, who engaged in livestock branding as early as 2,700 BC.
 Branding was used to differentiate one person’s cattle from another’s by means of a distinctive symbol burned into the animal’s skin with a hot branding iron.
-From where it all began brands today have evolved from what is mine to who I am.
+From where it all began, brands today have evolved from what is mine to who I am.

 “Thorstein Veblen introduced the term conspicuous consumption in 1899 in his book “The Theory of the Leisure Class”.
 This term is described as displaying wealth through spending unusual high prices of one product type or service.”